170 people are interested

 Volunteers help these children by:

-Please consider joining us at a 60-minute virtual information session and find out how you can make a difference in the life of a child in foster care in just 3-5 hours a week.
+Please consider joining us at a 60-minute virtual information session and find out how you can make a difference in the life of a child in foster care.
 Register for an information session to learn more about the CASA advocate role: https://www.sfcasa.org/volunteer.

 No additional volunteer opportunities at this time.